You can comment to support, object or share information about a planning application.

 The online planning application registers have sections for you to make comments.

 Before you start, you'll need to find the right planning register.
-There are separate systems for:
+There are separate systems depending on where the site is located:

 - the Barrow, Eden or South Lakeland areas